 Below are key drivers of Barrick Gold's value that present opportunities for upside or downside to the Trefis price estimate for the company's stock:

-Barrick Gold Corporation (NYSE:ABX) is the world's largest pure gold mining company and is headquartered in Toronto.
-The firm operates primarily in four regions - North America, South America, Australia Pacific and Africa.
-All four regions produce gold, and copper is produced from the South American mines.
-New mining and exploration projects in Papua New Guinea, the U.S., Canada, Australia, Peru, Chile, Russia, South Africa, Argentina and Tanzania are being undertaken by the company to expand its production.
+Barrick Gold Corporation (NYSE:ABX) is the world's largest gold mining company and is headquartered in Toronto.
+The firm operates primarily in four regions - North America, South America, Australia Pacific, and Africa.
+All four regions produce gold, and produce copper in South America and Africa.

 Gold as the primary source of revenue

 Gold mining is the most important division for Barrick Gold in terms of revenues and profits.
-In 2012, the company sold 7.4 million ounces of gold at an average realized price of $1669 per ounce.
-It generated over $12.5 billion in revenues from the sale of gold, $1.7 billion from copper sales and $153 million from its energy operations.
+In 2015, the company sold 6.08 million ounces of gold at an average realized price of $1,157 per ounce.
+It generated around $8 billion in revenues from the sale of gold and $1.03 billion from copper sales in 2015.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?